Hot Soup (mixtape)

 Hot Soup is the second overall mixtape by American rapper Danny Brown.
-It was self released as a free digital download on July 1, 2008 by Brown, and brought success to his career, being considered to be a predecessor to The Hybrid.
+It was self released as a free digital download on July 1, 2008, by Brown, and brought success to his career, being considered to be a predecessor to The Hybrid.
 It contains features from Nick Speed, Rapper Big Pooh, O Dash, Kinesis, Lola Damone, Chip, Marv Won, and K-Fresh.

 Re-release and promotion

-Originally released as a free digital download, on April 2014, Hot Soup was re-released as a double LP and 7-inch with 7 bonus tracks for Record Store Day.
+Originally released as a free digital download, in April 2014, Hot Soup was re-released as a double LP and 7-inch with 7 bonus tracks for Record Store Day.
 It was also released on CD with a bonus disc of instrumentals.
 Along with Hot Soup, Brown also released Old as a double LP and a box set.
 On March 25, 2014, Brown appeared The Arsenio Hall Show, where he promoted his third album Old and performed the single "Dip" from the album.